theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

 ??? toggle "Click for more information"

-    1. In the Terra “WORKFLOWS” tab, either:
+    1. In the Terra "WORKFLOWS" tab, either:
         1. Select the `BaseSpace_Fetch` workflow OR
         2. Import the `BaseSpace_Fetch` workflow from [Dockstore via this link](https://dockstore.org/workflows/github.com/theiagen/public_health_bioinformatics/BaseSpace_Fetch_PHB:main?tab=versions).
     2. Set up the `BaseSpace_Fetch` workflow by selecting the:
         1. Version (latest numbered version) from the dropdown menu.
         2. Data table to use.
         3. Samples that you wan to import data for.
-    3. Set up the `BaseSpace_Fetch` ”INPUTS” form as below. **Don’t forget to fill out `this.basespace_sample_id` if your basespace sample IDs are different from the basespace sample names in the SampleSheet.csv file.**
+    3. Set up the `BaseSpace_Fetch` "INPUTS" form as below. **Don’t forget to fill out `this.basespace_sample_id` if your basespace sample IDs are different from the basespace sample names in the SampleSheet.csv file.**

         ![Step11](../../assets/basespace_fetch/step11.png){width="50%"}

-    4. In the “OUTPUTS” tab, select “use defaults”, then click “SAVE”.
+    4. In the "OUTPUTS" tab, select "use defaults", then click "SAVE".
     5. You can now run the workflow and import data for all the samples you have selected.

 ### **Inputs**